-- Enter attendance/absence data into SIMS, using Lesson Monitor - Prepare attendance records for tutors - Prepare reports as required for the Headteacher and others - Contact parents on the first day of absence - Support targeted pupils - Use 'broken weeks' analysis to consider whether to advise targeted intervention where there are attendance concerns, especially early in the academic year when % attendance may be skewed by the low number of school sessions - When attendance falls below 96%, consider whether to send a Stage 1 Attendance Concern Letter (see appendix 1a) taking advice from colleagues as necessary - When attendance falls below 90%, consider whether to send a Stage 2 Persistent Absence Letter (see appendix 1b) taking advice from colleagues as necessary - Notify tutors/class teachers of any patterns of absence - Liaise with the Education Welfare Officer (EWO) over persistent absentees after school action has taken place.
+- Enter attendance/absence data into SIMS, using Lesson Monitor - Prepare attendance records for tutors - Prepare reports as required for the Headteacher and others - Contact parents on the first day of absence - Support targeted pupils - Use 'broken weeks' analysis to consider whether to advise targeted intervention where there are attendance concerns, especially early in the academic year when % attendance may be skewed by the low number of school sessions - Use the WeST attendance escalation process to inform parents where a pupil's absence falls below the acceptable level - Notify tutors/class teachers of any patterns of absence - Liaise with the Education Welfare Officer (EWO) over persistent absentees after school action has taken place.
 Referrals to the service need to be made by electronic means. - Monitor missing marks and notify the Deputy Head teacher, the teacher responsible for the register and their line manager weekly.